DataStax-Academy/cassandra-fundamentals-cassandra/README.md

 # Introduction to Apache Cassandra™

-## Learn about Cassandra benefits and install your first Cassandra NoSQL database instance
+## Learn about Cassandra advantages and install your first Cassandra NoSQL database instance

 **In this hands-on lab, you will:**
 * Learn about the main characteristics and advantages of Apache Cassandra™